Reading and sleep are both very important activities. But sometimes, sleepiness can interrupt your reading session.

 Track the books you read, monitor the time you spend reading and keep notes on your reading habits and how it makes you feel.
 You can set yourself targets for the time you spend reading and you can get notified whenever you’re behind on your reading time.

-How to not fall asleep while reading?
+How to not get sleepy while reading?

 Before we go into seeing how we can deal with the factors causing drowsiness while reading, I would like to make an important observation.